thumbliner/thumbliner/toys.md

 ---

-> “Institutions are the rules of the game—organizations and their entrepreneurs are the players.”<br>
+> “The first principle is that you must not fool yourself—and you are the easiest person to fool.”<br>
-> — Douglass C. North
+> — Richard P. Feynman

 ---